 What Causes Avoidance Behavior?

-- Fear of possible humiliation or criticism.
+- Fear of rejection in romantic or social relationships

 Types of Avoidance Behavior